Favour19-code/CAPSTONE-PROJECT-1-/README.md

 ![PRODUCT SALES](https://github.com/user-attachments/assets/dcb92849-62ae-4572-afee-1d6172632df6)

 Top selling products
 Shoes has sales of 350,000,
 Jacket has the sales of 312,500
 Shirt has the sales of 275,000.
-Gloves and Socks show potential for growth
+Gloves, Hats and Socks show potential for growth

 Monyhly sales trends
 ![MONTHLY SALES TRENDS](https://github.com/user-attachments/assets/af350e37-a870-428e-84da-d7a2be16bdac)

 Februrary 2024 shows the highest sales at 150,000 driven by shoes.